Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

     _Connected!_

-1. Go to [Versions and Release Notes](https://aka.ms/iot-kit-firmware) and follow the instructions there to make sure you are running the latest version of the firmware.
+1. Go to [Upgrade DevKit Firmware](https://microsoft.github.io/azure-iot-developer-kit/docs/firmware-upgrading/) and follow the instructions there to make sure you are running the latest version of the firmware.
 The firmware is constantly being improved, and the boards don't always come with the latest version of the firmware installed.
+You can check the [Versions and Release Notes](https://aka.ms/iot-kit-firmware) to compare the latest firmware version with the one currently installed on your MXChip.
+Note that your board will only show the first three numbers of the version, and not the final revision (e.g. if the final version is **1.2.0.28**, your board will only show **1.2.0**).

 Now that the device is connected to WiFi, it will automatically connect again if it is powered off and back on.
 If you later decide to connect it to another network, simply repeat Steps 3 through 8 of this exercise.